CHerfarth/XLB_multigrid_elastostatics/numerical_experiments/convergence_epsilon_standard/README.md

 Adjust
 - convergence_study.py — material parameters and geometry.
 - convergence_study.sh — base grid size, time steps, and number of refinement iterations.

+Warning
+- VN boundary conditions are currently not working and will cause an error